 Step 9: File for an EIN and Review Tax Requirements

-You will be assessed an additional $10 for the report portion in addition to paying the relevant tax.
-This form and associated fees are sent to the Alabama Department of Revenue.
+You will be assessed an additional filing fee for the report portion in addition to paying the relevant tax.
+This filing and all associated fees are sent to the Alabama Department of Revenue.

 How much does it cost to start a corporation in Alabama?

 The exact cost for starting a corporation in Alabama can vary based on the size and type of the business and which county it is located in.
-At a minimum, you will need to pay the $100 fee for filing the Certificate of Incorporation, the $25 fee for reserving your business name, and the fee for registering with the county probate judge (which is usually at least $50.)
+At a minimum, you will need to pay the $100 fee for filing the Certificate of Incorporation, as well as fees for reserving your business name and filing annual reports.
 Additional fees may include:

-- $2 to $3 additional processing fee for any forms filed online
+- Additional processing fees for any forms filed online

 - Registered agent service fees